LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 - You don't need to make a deep backstory.
 It's appreciated but definitely not required!
 - Most of the variant rules are optional, you can be as vanilla as you like!
 - No prior Pathfinder, dnd or TTRPG experience is required to play with us, absolute noobs and hardened veterans are both completely wdlcome. :)
+- There's a lot of information on this GitHub, you don't need to read any of it, we are just playing a game here, it's all just for fun.
+The information is just here on GitHub for people to look up & reference if they want to.

 ## Step #0 = Content Warning.